Category Archives: Foamjacking

 - Using ground penetrating radar to detect voids, holes, underground structures, utilities, and other objects beneath the foundation

 - Drilling small holes in the foundation floor in preparation for polyjacking

 - Filling the voids beneath the foundation with polyurethane foam that expands into the voids and stabilizes the soil beneath the foundation

 Not only were they able to lift and level the foundation without messy external excavation, but they also caused minimal disruption to the operations at the plantation and caused no additional damage to the structure or its contents.
 Belle Meade Mansion is restored to its former glory, is supported by a stronger foundation, is more structurally sound than ever, and will last for many years to come.

 No matter if your home is over 200 years old or less than 20 years old, Polyjacking.com can lift and restore its foundation both quickly and cost-effectively so that it is better than new.
 Contact Polyjacking.com today!

-Anadarkio Petroleum operates six hydraulic fracturing stations on the Wattenberg Gas Field located beneath the states of Colorado and Wyoming.
+Anadarko Petroleum operates six hydraulic fracturing stations on the Wattenberg Gas Field located beneath the states of Colorado and Wyoming.
 When an inlet pipe broke recently at its station just north of Denver, CO, injection fluid drained beneath the concrete slab at the station.
-This caused 3 to 5 inch voids to form under the concrete floor which left the concrete floor unlevel.
-The general contractor of their onsite service company, Open Range Services, knew he needed to find an efficient and effective solution for lifting and leveling the sinking concrete slab.
+This caused 3- to 5-inch voids to form under the concrete floor which left the concrete floor unlevel.
+The general contractor of their onsite service company, Open Range Services (ORS), knew he needed to find an efficient and effective solution for lifting and leveling the sinking concrete slab.